Inference in Spatial Experiments with Interference using the SpatialEffect Package: An experiment on payments for forest conservation

-Similar to the analysis of the toy example, the black solid line is the AMR estimate for each distance value $d$ and the black dashed line represents the smoothed AMR estimates.
+We display the estimates for distance values between 0 and 20 kilometers in Figure \ref{fig:exp-results}.
+Similar to the analysis of the toy example, the black solid lines in Figure~\ref{fig:exp-results} are the AMR estimate for each distance value $d$ from the Hajek estimator.
 We estimate that the PES intervention generates effects that transmit outward from the treated villages.
 The effects gradually diminish in distance, and disappear when the distance to a treated village is larger than 10 kilometers.
+We find the same pattern in non-smoothed and smoothed estimates.
+We show how the confidence intervals for the smoothed estimates vary with the selected value of the cutoff.
+When cutoff equals 0, the confidence intervals ignore the uncertainties caused by interference.
+Hence, they are much narrower compared to the others.
+The bottom graph shows 2km ``donut'' estimates: we estimate the AMR using outcome raster outcomes within 2km bands, rather than values precisely at the edge of the circle.
+The results show a similar pattern as the two graphs above.

-Due to the flexibility of our approach, we now have a clearer idea of the aggregate impact generated by the program.
-We test whether the cumulative effect between 2,000 and 5,000 meters are statistically significant using the \textit{SpatialEffectTest()} function:
+We test whether the cumulative effect between 1 and 2.5 kilometers are statistically significant using the {\tt SpatialEffectTest()} function:

-For the cumulative effect between 2km and 5km, the 0.025 and .975 percentiles of the sharp null permutation distribution are $-0.064$ and $0.069$ (that is, a 6.4 percentage point reduction to a 6.9 percentage point increase in the cumulative probability of forest loss), respectively.
-The estimated cumulative effect between 2km and 5km is $-0.066$ (i.e., a 6.6 percentage point reduction in the cumulative probability of forest loss).
-The cumulative effect between 2km and 5km is thus significant with $p <0.05$.
-Beyond 5km, spillover effects of the PES program appear to be negligible, with the estimate zeroing out complete at about 10km.
+For the cumulative effect between 1 km and 2.5 km, the 0.025 and .975 percentiles of the sharp null permutation distribution are $-0.0304$ and $0.0336$ (that is, a 3.04 percentage point reduction to a 3.36 percentage point increase in the cumulative probability of forest loss), respectively.
+The estimated cumulative effect between 1 km and 2.5 km is $-0.0321$ (i.e., a 3.21 percentage point reduction).
+The cumulative effect between 1 km and 2.5 km is thus significant with $p <0.05$.
+Beyond 2.5 km, spillover effects of the PES program appear to be negligible.